my-devices/sdk/WebTunnel/WebTunnelSSH/README.md

 ```

 The above settings will disable validation of the remote host key and prevent warnings
-when `ssh` connects to `localhost`, as it does when invoked from `WebTunnelSSH`.
+when `ssh` connects to `localhost`, as it does when invoked from `remote-ssh`.
 It also prevents `ssh` from writing an entry to the `known_hosts` file.

-### Using WebTunnelSSH for Transferring Files Using SCP
+### Using remote-ssh for Transferring Files Using SCP

-On platforms supporting the `scp` program for secure file transfers, `WebTunnelSSH`
+On platforms supporting the `scp` program for secure file transfers, `remote-ssh`
 can also be used to launch `scp` instead of `ssh`.

-However, there's also a separate [`WebTunnelSCP`](../WebTunnelSCP/README.md)
+However, there's also a separate [`remote-scp`](../WebTunnelSCP/README.md)
 client program which is a bit easier to use.

-To copy a file `file.txt` to the remote system using `scp` with `WebTunnelSSH`:
+To copy a file `file.txt` to the remote system using `scp` with `remote-ssh`:

 ```
-WebTunnelSSH --scp https://8ba57423-ec1a-4f31-992f-a66c240cbfa0.my-devices.net file.txt pi@localhost:file.txt
+remote-ssh --scp https://8ba57423-ec1a-4f31-992f-a66c240cbfa0.my-devices.net file.txt pi@localhost:file.txt
 ```

 or, on Windows 10 (with SSH):

 ```
-WebTunnelSSH /scp https://8ba57423-ec1a-4f31-992f-a66c240cbfa0.my-devices.net file.txt pi@localhost:file.txt
+remote-ssh /scp https://8ba57423-ec1a-4f31-992f-a66c240cbfa0.my-devices.net file.txt pi@localhost:file.txt
 ```

 Note that the remote host name must be specified as `localhost` in this case, as
-`scp` actually connects to a local port that is forwarded by `WebTunnelSSH` to the
+`scp` actually connects to a local port that is forwarded by `remote-ssh` to the
 remote device.

 ### Passing Options to the SSH Client

-`WebTunnelSSH` can pass command-line options to the SSH client.
+`remote-ssh` can pass command-line options to the SSH client.
 SSH command-line arguments
-are given on the `WebTunnelSSH` command-line, separated with a `--`.
+are given on the `remote-ssh` command-line, separated with a `--`.
 For example, to use
 a private key for authentication:

 ```
-WebTunnelSSH -l pi https://8ba57423-ec1a-4f31-992f-a66c240cbfa0.my-devices.net -- -i ~/.ssh/mysecret
+remote-ssh -l pi https://8ba57423-ec1a-4f31-992f-a66c240cbfa0.my-devices.net -- -i ~/.ssh/mysecret
 ```

 ### Passing a Command or Script to the SSH Client

-`WebTunnelSSH` can pass a command for the remote system to `ssh`.
+`remote-ssh` can pass a command for the remote system to `ssh`.
 To do so, specify the command using the `--command` (short: `-m`; Windows: `/command`) option.
 The given command will be passed to `ssh` after the extra options and the hostname:

 ```
-WebTunnelSSH -l pi -m "ls -l" https://8ba57423-ec1a-4f31-992f-a66c240cbfa0.my-devices.net
+remote-ssh -l pi -m "ls -l" https://8ba57423-ec1a-4f31-992f-a66c240cbfa0.my-devices.net
 ```

 This can also be used to run a script (via pipe of redirection of stdin).